Catroidvania/stugpatcher/README.md

 `injector.py` is a quick n' dirty helper script that injects javascript into `app.min.js`

-this is more advacned stuff so make sure you have some idea of what youre doing
+this is more advanced stuff so make sure you have some idea of what youre doing

 ## usage

 1. make sure `app.asar` has been extracted properly
 2. create a `js` folder
-3. add inject files (see below for structure)
+3. add inject files (see below)
 4. run `python injector.py`
 5. run `python patcher.py` to repack the archive